bryanrg22/electionBetsImpact/README.md

 ## Setup Overview

 1. Clone the `XScraper` repository and install its dependencies (`pip install -r requirements.txt` and `playwright install`).
+2. Clone the
-2. Prepare one or more Twitter accounts and save their session cookies as described in the XScraper documentation.
+3. Prepare one or more Twitter accounts and save their session cookies as described in the XScraper documentation.
-3. Configure a parameter file listing keywords and date ranges to target.
+4. Configure a parameter file listing keywords and date ranges to target.
 Adjust these as your research focus evolves.
-4. Run `python app.py --parameters your_parameters.json --output parsed_tweets/output.json` to collect tweets.
+5. Run `python app.py --parameters your_parameters.json --output parsed_tweets/output.json` to collect tweets.
-5. Acquire TikTok data exports or use existing datasets as needed.
 6. Query the Kalshi API for market history matching your time frame.

 > **Note:** Ensure that any data collection complies with Twitter's Terms of Service and applicable research ethics guidelines.

 ## Weekly Progress Checklist

-Below is a suggested timeline from the upcoming Monday through August 2nd (excluding weekends and skipping July 15‑16).
-Adjust as necessary for your schedule.
+Below is a suggested timeline from May 26 through August 2nd (excluding weekends, June 2-6, and July 15‑16).

-- **Week 1** – Finalize research questions, set up XScraper, and collect a small sample dataset for validation.
+- **Week 0** – Finalize research questions, set up XScraper, API Keys, and Twitter/X 2024 Election Dataset.
+- **Week 1** – Create keyword lists, and begin colelcting data first from Twitter/X 2024 Election Dataset.
 - **Week 2** – Expand keyword lists and run full-scale scraping for the initial time window.
 Start fetching Kalshi market data.
-- **Week 3** – Clean and preprocess Twitter and TikTok data.
-Exclude July 15‑16 from scraping jobs.
+- **Week 3** – Clean and preprocess Twitter/X. Exclude July 15‑16 from scraping jobs.
 - **Week 4** – Perform exploratory analysis on engagement metrics and correlate with betting trends.
 - **Week 5** – Refine analyses, produce visualizations, and begin drafting preliminary findings.
 - **Week 6** – Complete all scraping runs and finalize data cleaning steps.